mzattera/v4j/docs/003/index.md

   with remaining Herbal A pages (#6).

-In order to remove some noise, and noticing that in the vast majority of cases pages in a parchment share illustration type and language, we performed the clustering again, this time splitting the manuscript by parchment.
-Notice that parchments 29, 31, 32, 40 have been excluded as they contain Cosmological or Astronomical pages, which we know already do not cluster well.
+In order to remove some noise, and noticing that in the vast majority of cases pages in a parchment share illustration type and language, I performed the clustering again, this time splitting the manuscript by parchment.
+Notice that parchments 29, 31, 32, 40 have been excluded as they contain Cosmological or Astronomical pages, which I know already do not cluster well.

 The results are shown below (they are also available in [the TensorFlow projector](https://projector.tensorflow.org/?config=https://mzattera.github.io/v4j/003/data/projector_config_parchments.json));